Home » Bookipi University » Invoicing Basics » What is a proforma invoice and how to make one

 An invoice is a commercial document that outlines what goods and services were provided and the total amount due for those goods and services.

-You can use an invoice for accounting but you can’t use a proforma invoice.
+You can use an invoice for accounting purposes but you can’t use a proforma invoice because this occurs prior to the actual sale.

 A proforma invoice is not legally binding and should not be used for accounting purposes.